tag-background-image

 Yuki Tsunoda

-Yuki Tsunoda entered Formula 1 as a Honda protégé, but that certainly does not mean that he owes his place at AlphaTauri to that alone.
+Yuki Tsunoda entered Formula 1 as a Honda protégé, but that certainly does not mean that he owes his place on the grid to that alone.
 The Japanese driver - who, in Helmut Marko's words, has acquired something of a cult status - has shown on several occasions that he has the necessary dose of talent and speed, but is still too erratic at times.
-In 2023, he will have to prove that he deserves a permanent seat the following year too.
+Despite that, Tsunoda had a contract extension that will see him remain at Visa Cash App RB in 2025.

 F1 Standings